bevyengine/bevy-website/content/learn/book/getting-started/setup/_index.md

     [dependencies]
     bevy = { version = "0.5.0", features = ["dynamic"] }
     ```
     NOTE: Remember to revert this before releasing your game!
-As it requires `libbevy_dylib` to run.
+Otherwise you will need to include `libbevy_dylib` alongside your game if you want it to run.
+If you remove the "dynamic" feature, your game executable can run standalone.

 * **LLD linker**: The Rust compiler spends a lot of time in the "link" step.
 LLD is _much faster_ at linking than the default Rust linker.
 To install LLD, find your OS below and run the given command:
     * **Ubuntu**: `sudo apt-get install lld`